boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/image.md

 ![Configure widget](/static/assets/cloud/visualizing-data/visualization-widgets/images/image/configure-widget.png)

-You can `format` the image for better illustration of the view that you require, through the settings available in the `Properties` pane.
+You can format the image for better illustration of the view that you require, through the settings available in Properties pane.

 ### Name